Mimi and Peter Haas Fund

 Given that the Mimi and Peter Haas Fund operates primarily on an invitation-only basis, traditional application success factors are limited.
 However, the following insights apply:

-For Organizations Seeking Consideration:
+For Organisations Seeking Consideration:

 For Program Materials and Equipment Grant Applicants: